kschuler/guide/guidelines/making-stimuli.md

 ##### To access sound files recorded on the Marantz PMD671

 To access your sound files, first slide the `POWER` switch to the right and release the power off.
-Plug the USB cord into a computer.
+Plug the Marantz's USB cord into a computer.
 Then, press and hold the `USB MENU/STORE` button while you slide the `POWER` switch to the right and release.

 ![](../static/images/marantz-usb.jpg)